jaindinkar/Fastest-CoWIN-First/README.md

 ## Important Notes:

-* In case if error notifications are enabled, the script would notify you only once.
-Make sure to debug the connection.
+* In case if telegram error notifications are enabled, the script would notify you only once.
+Make sure to debug the connection in case of an error.
-* The design of script is such that it notifies/logs only if there is a change compared to previous responses.
+* The design of script is such that it notifies/logs only if there is a change in response compared to previous responses.
 * You can switch the Telegram notifications on/off, but terminal logs are always enabled.
 * On terminal a num_req variable shows the number of times script tried to hit the API.